artificial-scientist-lab/XLuminA/README.md

   - Propagation through [high NA objective lenses](https://doi.org/10.1016/j.optcom.2010.07.030) is availale to replicate strong focusing conditions in polarized light.

-# 📝 Example of usage:
+# 📝 Examples of usage:

 Examples of some experiments that can be reproduced with XLuminA are: